shromann/Data-Science-UniMelb/COMP30024/AI Notes/Complex-Decisions.md

 -  In AI, the aim is to make smart systems out of simpler systems to do things beyond simple single system.

 - This subject only deals with *Auctions*
+- Utility functon means What I Paid - How Much I value it.
+Smaller the better

 ###  Types of Mechanism Design problems
 1. **Single Item Auctions**: standard auction where person $i$ values the sale item at $v_i$ and private to $i$.
 Now how do we design the rules get equilibrium outcome that is good for the *auctioneer* and *bidders*.